 New Hampshire College continued to evolve throughout the 1990s.
-Academic programs now are offered at off-campus locations to better serve adult learners.
-Programs are offered in Dover, Laconia, Manchester, Nashua, Portsmouth and Salem, N.H.; Brunswick, Maine; and Roosevelt Roads, Puerto Rico.
-The University also offers degree programs in Dubai, United Arab Emirates, Thailand, and Malaysia.
+Academic programs now are offered at off-campus locations to serve adult learners.
+Programs are offered in Dover, Laconia, Manchester, Nashua, Portsmouth and Salem, N.H. and Brunswick, Maine.
+The university also offers degree programs in Dubai, United Arab Emirates and Malaysia.